 I think the hardest part of adopting this model (outside of budget) is trusting this model to produce results.
-The process of qualification is a blackbox to sales and marketing.
+The process of qualification is a black box for sales and marketing.
 You're giving control of your MQL criteria to software that you cannot see work before your eyes.

 We instinctively question how accurate this information is and where the data inputs actually come from.
 In the age of privacy and security, a lot of folks can't shake that bad connotation of handing control over to a 3rd party software.

-In the world of software, product-led marketing is gaining popularity and for good reason.
+In the world of software, product-led marketing is gaining popularity, and for a good reason.
 MQLs in this model are effectively product qualified.
 What does that mean?
-What is a product qualified lead?
+What is a product-qualified lead?

 Users who are successful with your product and engaging with it are deemed best-fit.
 Success in the product, this model assumes, will result in a future conversion.
 In this model, you don't dispense entirely with demographic attributes – they still matter to weed out poor converting geographies and roles – but it does become secondary.

 One reason I like this model is that you can up the ante on your sales targets.
-For example, if your product is primarily self-serve and most people purchase without a sales contact, you then can place emphasis on using your sales team to upsell.
-You may focus more attention on moving customers from a monthly plan to an annual plan, or pitching upsell features.
+For example, if your product is primarily self-serve and most people purchase without a sales contract, you then can place emphasis on using your sales team to upsell.
+You may focus more attention on moving customers from a monthly plan to an annual plan or pitching upsell features.